 The law states that children must attend school full-time from the beginning of the term after their fifth birthday.
-Whilst children normally start full-time school in the September after they are four, parents can opt to defer the child's start date until the beginning of the term after they are five, but they must take up the place within the same academic year.
+Whilst children normally start full-time school in the September after they are four, parents can

 If you wish to do this, or you would like your child to start on a part-time basis, please contact the Principal.
 If your child's birthday is on or between 1 April to 31 August, and you want to defer entry until the beginning of the autumn term after their fifth birthday, you will lose any reception place offer, and will need to re-apply for a Year 1 place.
 Your child would therefore go straight into year 1 and miss reception class all together.